 Three fabulous films about 7 of Canada’s most iconic artists

-Each night will feature a different film about the Group of 7 and will include a wine tasting featuring The McMichael Collection Group of Seven wines followed by a Q&A session with the filmmakers on 2 evenings and McMichael Canadian Art Collection representative on another.
+Each night will feature a different film about the Group of 7 and will include a wine tasting featuring The McMichael Collection Group of Seven wines followed by a Q&A session with the filmmaker, Nancy Lang, for the first two evenings and McMichael Canadian Art Collection representative for the third.